 Awardees become a part of the Rochelle Lee Teacher network, made up of over 500 Chicago-area teachers who have all revolutionized their practice thanks to the RLTA program.
 There is no other teacher professional development available in Chicago that puts teachers in charge of their own learning.
 Teacher choose their workshop based on what aspect of their literacy teaching they would most like to improve.

-Working to develop a joy in reading in both teachers and students, the Rochelle Lee Teacher Award provides Classroom Library Grants valued at over $700 to put high quality texts in the hands of students.
+Working to develop a joy in reading in both teachers and students, the Rochelle Lee Teacher Award provides Classroom Library Grants to put high quality texts in the hands of students.
 Upon completion of the program requirements, teachers choose what books they’d like to add to their library; the books are theirs to keep.
 By putting books into the hands of students, the Rochelle Lee Teacher Award allows teachers to stay current in new literacy techniques and to have the newest titles to engage readers at all levels.